mmilano/SidePanelCollapse/README.md

 ```

+### NPM and a build process
-2- Install it via npm, and add the SCSS and javascript to your build process
+Install it via npm, and add the SCSS and javascript files to your build process

  ```bash
 $ npm install sidepanelslide